 - Use available resources to find possible Requests for Proposals (RFPs).
-Get on The Grid, go to the Grant Writing Resources on the CRO web-site, and search for foundations.
+Go to the Grant Writing Resources on the CRO web-site, and search for foundations.

 - Once you have found an RFP you want to write for, IMMEDIATELY send a copy of the RFP to your Research Administrator (Dawn Gonzales or Veronica Bulla).

 - Learn to love your RFP or RFA.
 And I mean really love it.
 View it through the eyes of the funding agency.
 What are they looking for?
 What is the problem you want to solve?
 Is there a fit between this RFP and the work you truly want to do?

 - Use grant writing tools on the website.
 Do a Gap Analysis with an end in mind, a current needs and strengths statement, and then develop a program to fill the gap from need to grant goals/outcomes.